RayKhuboni/OPM-MVS/README.md

 # Octagram Propagation Matching for Multi-Scale View Stereopsis (OPM-MVS)
-Official implementation of 'Octagram Propagation Matching for Multi-Scale View Stereopsis (OPM-MVS)' will be released soon.
+The official implementation of 'Octagram Propagation Matching for Multi-Scale View Stereopsis (OPM-MVS)' is released here.
 This paper has been accepted for publication in IEEE Access 2025.

 # OPM-MVS
 [News] The code for [OPM-MVS](https://github.com/RayKhuboni/OPM-MVS) is released!!!

 ## About
-[OPM-MVS](https://ieeexplore.ieee.org/abstract/document/11003953) is a Octagram Propagation Matching for Multi-Scale View Stereopsis (OPM-MVS).
+[OPM-MVS](https://ieeexplore.ieee.org/abstract/document/11003953) is an Octagram Propagation Matching for Multi-Scale View Stereopsis (OPM-MVS).
 If you find this project useful for your research, please cite:
 ```
 @ARTICLE{11003953,
   author={Khuboni, Ray L. and Xu, Hongjun},